-In her home, Anita helps by carrying water, buying or selling in the market and caring for children.
-She lives with her mother.
+Anita lives with her mother.
+She is responsible for carrying water, buying or selling in the market and caring for children.
 Her mother is employed.
 There are 5 children in the family.

 For fun, Anita enjoys basketball, swimming and singing.
 She attends Bible class and youth group regularly and is in high school where her performance is average.